s3tester/s3tester/README.md

-# COSBench2 - Cloud Object Storage Benchmark Tool - 2
+# COSBench2

-COSBench2 is a lightweight S3 API performance test command-line utility.
-Focussed on high performance.
+COSBench2 is a lightweight high performance, S3 API performance test command-line utility.
 This tool is in active development - please submit feature requests in the issues page